In the event you don't see your

 UPSIDE: (i) This TNC supports multiple concurrent connects, and gets you up and running with a quick and easy mail drop that closely resembles a stand-alone BBS. (ii, iii) Same comments as above regarding the small package and remote Sysop control.

-FBB Implementation Guide.
+Implementation Guide I wrote for my local county hospital group.
 This procedure works, and has been confirmed by others.

 You may need to train up a few more folks as SysOps to help out. (iv) This